-- Encourage classmates to submit class news. - Post on your class Facebook page or group if you have one.
+• Encourage classmates to submit class news.

+• Post on your class Facebook page or group if you have one.

-- Make your gift to The Fund for Agnes Scott if you haven't already done so. - Promote Alumnae Weekend to your class; all classes are welcome to attend.
+- Make your gift to Agnes Scott if you haven't already done so. - Promote Alumnae Weekend to your class; all classes are welcome to attend.